 Due East Educational Equity Collaborative partners with a wide variety of school districts and educational institutions throughout the nation to advance and expand equity.
 Each partnership is custom designed, taking into account the equity strengths and priorities of the district or institution, along with the equity challenges and areas for growth.
-We offer a variety of services including:
+We offer a variety of services for both students and staff including:

 Educational Equity and Culturally Responsive Pedagogy Professional Development:

 In order to expand educational equity, the education professionals (teachers, counselors, administrators, paraprofessionals, administrative assistants, etc.) of school districts and educational institutions must be supported as they transform the traditional and familiar pedagogy (that has historically benefited certain students) into a pedagogy that is relevant and adaptable to the variety of students present in our classrooms.

 Due East Educational Equity Collaborative can partner with school districts and education institutions to customize and facilitate professional development that will build a foundational equity mindset and increase the skill set of educators to provide more culturally responsive equitable instruction and support to all students.
 Sessions may include:

 - applying an equity lens to educators’ policies, procedures, and practices

 - creating a welcoming learning environment

 - building and maintaining relationships across difference (with and between students, families, and colleagues)

 - contributing to a school culture that is equitable and culturally competent